Juhi-Purswani/Fake_News_detection/README.md

 # Fake_News_detection
-The project is to classify news in FAKE or REAL using neural networks
+The project is to classify text news in FAKE or REAL using neural networks